wilfriedago/dotfiles/README.md

 - [`yazi`](https://github.com/sxyazi/yazi) - A terminal file manager
 - [`zoxide`](https://github.com/ajeetdsouza/zoxide) - A smarter `cd`

-A complete list of configurations for each tool can be found in the [`config`](config) directory.
+A complete list of configurations for each tool can be found in the [`Brewfile`](Brewfile#L57) directory.

 ### Terminal

-I switched from [Warp](https://warp.dev) to [Ghossty](https://ghostty.org) terminal emulator, which is a lightweight terminal emulator that supports tabs and has a minimalistic design.
+I use [Ghossty](https://ghostty.org) as terminal emulator, which is a lightweight terminal emulator that supports tabs and has a minimalistic design.
 It is fast and responsive, making it ideal for development work.
-And as a bonus, it has a built-in terminal multiplexer, so I don't need to use [tmux](https://github.com/tmux/tmux).
+And as a bonus, it has a built-in terminal multiplexer.

 ### Application Launcher